-NASDAQ Listing Rule 5615(a)(3) permits a Foreign Private Issuer to follow its home country practice in lieu of the requirements of the Rule 5600 Series, the requirement to disclose third party director and nominee compensation set forth in Rule 5250(b)(3), and the requirement to distribute annual and interim reports set forth in Rule 5250(d), provided, however, that such a Foreign Private Issuer shall follow the following NASDAQ Listing Rules: comply with the Notification of Noncompliance requirement (Rule 5625), the Voting Rights requirement (Rule 5640), the Diverse Board Representation Rule (Rule 5605(f)), the Board Diversity Disclosure Rule (Rule 5606(c)(2)(A)(ii)).
+NASDAQ Listing Rule 5615(a)(3) permits a Foreign Private Issuer to follow its home country practice in lieu of the requirements of the Rule 5600 Series, the requirement to disclose third party director and nominee compensation set forth in Rule 5250(b)(3), and the requirement to distribute annual and interim reports set forth in Rule 5250(d), provided, however, that such a Foreign Private Issuer shall follow the following NASDAQ Listing Rules: comply with the Notification of Noncompliance requirement (Rule 5625), the Voting Rights requirement (Rule 5640), the Diverse Board Representation Rule (Rule 5605(f)), the Board Diversity Disclosure Rule (Rule 5606), have an Audit Committee that satisfies Rule 5605(c)(3), and ensure that such Audit Committee's members meet the independence requirement in Rule 5605(c)(2)(A)(ii).
 Except as provided in this paragraph, a Foreign Private Issuer must comply with the requirements of the Rule 5000 Series.